cwbaker/forge/README.md

 - Assign values to global variables in Lua for all assignments (`variable=value`) passed on the command line to parameterize the build (e.g. `variant=release`, `version=2.0.x`, etc).

-- Execute the previously found `build.lua` to configure the build and load the initial dependency graph typically by loading several modular Lua scripts (referred to as buildfiles).
+- Execute the previously found `build.lua` to configure the build and load the initial dependency graph.
+The dependency graph is typically loaded by loading several modular Lua scripts (referred to as buildfiles).

 - Call global functions for each command (`command`) passed on the command line to carry out the desired build actions (e.g. `clean`, `default`, etc).